 Kuhli loaches are mostly carnivorous but it’s good to give them some vegetable-based foods for balance.
 Worms, brine shrimp, and insect larvae are their absolute favorite foods, though.
 Two items your Zebra Danios eat as well.

 - Size: 1-3 inches

 - Temperature: 70-80 degrees Fahrenheit

 You have a choice when it comes to Cory Cats.
 Various types (some different species, others simply “morphs” achieved through selective breeding) are available on the aquatic pet market.
-Here are a few of the most beloved.
+Here are a few of the most popular types of Cory Cats.

 - Julii: True Juliis are somewhat rare, but False Juliis abound – and most of us really can’t tell the difference.
 Everyone loves the intricate maze-like patterns on their bodies.

 - Peppered: Peppered Corys have dark speckles on their bodies, hence the name.
 The base color of a Peppered cory can vary (usually a range of shimmery greens and browns), as can the arrangement of their spots.

 - Pygmy: As you might have gathered, the Pygmy Cory is very small.
 Aside from its size, another thing sets the Pygmi apart from its fellow Corys.
 This tiny catfish doesn’t just hang around the bottom of the tank, and instead swims in the open waters higher up.

 - Sterbai: Sterbais are lively and easy to take care of.
 They’re also very cool-looking, with elaborate black patterning that almost appears to shift as you look at it.